tewhatuora/api-standards/docs/api-development/Asynchronous APIs/05-TopicDesign.md

 |Action|The action that occurred within the domain.
 This should be a past tense verb, where HTTP verbs should be avoided.|`administered`, `created`, `issued`, `expired`, `address_updated`, `revoked`|
 |Identifier|An identifier for the subject of an event|`NHI123`, `HPI123`|

 A topic level **MAY** be used to indicate different versions of an event, where API Consumers may have a different consuming application between versions, or to manage migrations without breaking changes.
-In these cases the event version can be appended as a topic level, however the version **MUST** also be indicated in the message body.
+In these cases the event version can be appended as a topic level, however the version **MUST** also be indicated in the message body or header.

 ### Examples